teefouad/speedux/readme.md

 ### 2. Connect your component

-Next step will be inside your component file.
-Import the [`connect`](#connectcomponent-configuration) function from Speedux and pass it two parameters, the first parameter is your component definition and the second parameter is a [configuration object](#the-configuration-object) that defines the initial state for your connected component and all the logic required to update it.

 We want the `Counter` component state to contain a `count` property with an initial value of zero.
 To update the `count` property, we will use three actions: `increaseCount`, `decreaseCount` and `resetCount`.
+#### Connect using `connect()`

+Import the [`connect`](#connectcomponent-configuration) function from Speedux and pass it two parameters, the first parameter is your component definition and the second parameter is a [configuration object](#the-configuration-object) that defines the initial state for your connected component and all the logic required to update it.

 ```jsx
 import React from 'react';